phhephhe/GITA/README.md

-მიმოხილვა:
+Overview:

-Angular აპლიკაცია V(18) იყენებს Angular Material UI კომპონენტებისთვის და Tailwind CSS სტილისთვის. თითოეული თასქისთვის შექმნილი არის Standalone კომპონენტები, რომლებიც ზარმაცად იტვირთება შესაბამის URL-ზე.
+Angular app V(18) uses Angular Material for UI components and Tailwind CSS styling.

-1. სამუშაო გამოცდილების ფორმა.

--მომხმარებლებს შეუძლიათ დინამიურად დაამატონ და წაშალონ სამუშაოები და პოზიციები. თითოეული ინფუთი არის Reusable და იყენებს Control Value Accessor_ს იმისთვის რომ გახდეს ფორმის ნაწილი. ვებსაიტის ინფუთზე მორგებულია Custom Validator, რომელიც ამოწმებს მისი მნიშვნელობა, იწყება თუ არა - 'www.' და მთავრდება '.com' ან '.ge'
+For each task, there are standalone components that are lazily loaded on the corresponding URL.

+1. Work Experience Form.

+-Users can dynamically add and remove jobs and positions.
+Each input is Reusable and uses Control Value Accessor_ to become part of the form.
+A Custom Validator is applied to the website input, which checks whether its value starts with 'www.' and ends with '.com' or '.ge'

-2.IMDB API ინტეგრაცია.
+2.IMDB API Integration.

--IMDB API-დან გვაქვს საშუალება წამოვიღოთ ფილმები ძებნის ფუნქციონალით. გამოყენებულია ინტერცეპტორი რომელიც რექვესთს ამატებს ტოკენს.
-*Note: *ბევრი რექვესთის გამო შეიძლება ტოკენი იყოს ვადაგასული და მისი ამოცვლა გახდეს საჭირო
+-We can retrieve movies from the IMDB API with search functionality.
+An interceptor is used that adds a token to the request.
+*Note: *Due to many requests, the token may be expired and need to be replaced

-3.თარიღის ფორმატი  HH:mm:ss MMM dd yyyy.
+3. Date format HH:mm:ss MMM dd yyyy.

--შექმნილია Custom Pipe რომელი მიღებულ ინფუთს ამოწმებს არის თუ არა თარიღი და შემდეგ მას უკეთებს ტრანსფორმაციას მოცემული ფორმატის მიხედვით რაშიც გამოყენებულია Moment.js: ბიბლიოთეკა.

-4.კალენდარი.

--კომპონენტი გამოსახავს მიმდინარე კალენდარულ თვეს, გვაჩვენებს მიმდინარე დღეს და წინასწარ განსაზღვრულ დასვენების დღეებს ხდის თვალსაჩინოს.

-5.სიტყვების შედარება

--მოცემული სტრინგი ედრება მასივში არსებულ ყველა სტრინგ და შედეგად გამოგვაქვს, თუ რამდენი პროცენტი ემთხვევა ის მათ. ამისთვის გამოყენებულია ComapareTwoString NPM package, ხოლო მისი პროცენტული გამოტანის და თვალსაჩინოებისთვის Angular Material Progress bar.
+-A Custom Pipe has been created that checks the received input for a date and then transforms it according to the given format, which is used

+Moment.js: library.

+4. Calendar.

+-The component displays the current calendar month, shows the current day and makes predefined holidays visible.

+5. Word comparison

+-The given string is compared with all the strings in the array and as a result, it returns how many percent it matches them.
+For this, the ComapareTwoString NPM package is used, and for its percentage output and visibility, Angular Material Progress bar.